Jews of Latvia 1941-1945

 by Marion E. Werle

 One of the most valuable resources for researching pre-World War II family members in Latvia is the website called Jews of Latvia: Names and Fates 1941-1945.
 The website, which is available in three languages (English, Russian, and Latvian), is the result of a project headed by Professor Ruven Ferber of the University of Latvia, in cooperation with multiple organizations, including the Latvian State Historical Archives and Yad Vashem.
 The project is dedicated to identifying and memorializing the names of the approximately 70,000 Latvian Jews who were murdered during the Holocaust.
 The individuals were identified through a variety of sources, mainly, but not exclusively, archival.
-The newly updated website reflects the fourth stage of the project, as described in the “Methodology” section, namely adding photos from pre-war passports and documents.
+The newly updated website reflects the fourth stage of the project, as described in its “Methodology” section, namely adding photos from pre-war passports and documents.
 One advantage to the Names project is that it also identifies individuals who survived the war, most having fled East to the interior of the Soviet Union, who often returned to Latvia when the war was over.
 Many of their descendants are still living, so the project, in conjunction with other resources (e.g., Yad Vashem Pages of Testimony, online family trees, DNA), is an invaluable aid in locating living relatives.
+The city of Liepaja is excluded, due to the parallel efforts of the Liepāja Jews in WWII website. which documents the names and fates of the 7,145 pre-war inhabitants of Liepāja.

 Below is a partial view of the Jews of Latvia 1941-1945 homepage.

-Note the bar on the top right, in Latvian, English, and Russian.
-There is a dropdown menu in each language; the topics in the dropdown are also repeated on the right side of several informational pages.
-Under the Database section, there are pages for Search Options, Surnames, and Sources.
-The project standardized on German spelling for given and surnames.
-As such, users should consult the PDF list of Surnames, an alphabetical listing, and find the spelling(s) closest to the one being searched.
-From the website, click the "Surnames" option from either the dropdown at the top of the page or the menu at the side of the screen and hit the List of Surnames button on the next screen to access the listing.
-The user needs to note the spelling and enter it manually on the search page.
-Surnames typically have Yiddish, Russian, Latvian, and German surname variants, but the search engine will not find a name that isn't spelled the same as it is on the list.
+Note the spelling and enter it manually into the search bar.
+Latvian Jewish surnames typically have Yiddish, Russian, Latvian, and German surname variants, but the search engine will not find a name that isn't spelled the exactly as it is on the surname list.
 Search the list carefully, as sometimes there may be more than one spelling for the same name included in the database, e.g., Rosin, Rosein, and Rossein, with different entries under each spelling.

 Entering a surname in the search box, for example, “Minsk,” produces a list of people with the surname, as well as a number of filtering options, each of which can be expanded.